 The Baylor Graduate School site provides a wealth of information about the campus and our program.
 The link below will take you to their site and additional information.

 How do we select applicants among the many interested in our Ph.D. and M.S. degree programs?
-The answer depends upon whether you are applying to the Ecology, Evolution, and Organismal Biology (EEOB) or Cell, Developmental, and Molecular Biology track (CMD).
+The answer depends upon whether you are applying to the Ecology, Evolution, and Organismal Biology (EEO) or Cell, Molecular, Health, and Disease (CMHD) tracks.

-EEOB students should identify a faculty mentor prior to or during the application process based on their personal research interests.
-This is important because EEOB faculty seek applicants who have undergraduate and/or graduate research experience in an area closely aligned with their own lab's research.
-It's critical for EEOB applicants to contact faculty directly to express their interest in working with them.
+EEO students should identify a faculty mentor prior to or during the application process based on their personal research interests.
+This is important because EEO faculty seek applicants who have undergraduate and/or graduate research experience in an area closely aligned with their own lab's research.
+It's critical for EEO applicants to contact faculty directly to express their interest in working with them.

-CMD students may apply to work with a specific faculty mentor, but many apply for admission to the degree track and participate in lab rotations during the first year before matching with a mentor’s lab.
+CMHD students may apply to work with a specific faculty mentor, but all students participate in lab rotations during the first year before matching with a mentor’s lab.

-Whether you're applying to the EEOB or CMD track, please indicate in your personal statement the name of the professor(s) with whom you wish to study and whether you hav been in contact with this (these) individual(s).
+Whether you're applying to the EEO or CMHD track, please indicate in your personal statement the name of the professor(s) with whom you wish to study and whether you hav been in contact with this (these) individual(s).

 Applications to our Ph.D and M.S. programs are typically only considered for fall matriculation.
 Our funding structure for assistantships is based on fall-semester admission.
 Further, we prioritize assistantship funding for Ph.D. students.
 We admit a much higher proportion of Ph.D applicants than M.S. applicants.
 Those interested in the M.S. degree are most likely to gain admission by working with a professor who has grant funding for a research assistantship and tuition remission.
 Several current M.S. students are supported in this way.

 Whether M.S or Ph.D, applicants must apply by the 25 January deadline for Fall admission (again see the top of this page for details about our recruiting event--please apply early, definitely before January 15th).
 Exceptions include grant-funded research assistantships that may start in spring or summer sessions and deferred admission for legitimate personal reasons.